brendonsoto/knowledge-notes/Tech/Software/Programming Languages/Zig/Ziglings.md

 I stopped here because I simply forgot.
 I'm only on ex 7 now, but think noting every small thing I learned here wouldn't actually be useful for me as a reference.
 It may help with retaining the information, like moving it into long-term-ish memory, but that's not the point of this repo.

+Instead I'm using git tags to set up arbitrary checkpoints to jot down things I learned.
+Check my fork of ziglings for those tags.